dougeby/IntuneDocs/InTuneDocs/DeployUse/keep-windows-pcs-up-to-date-with-software-updates-in-microsoft-intune.md

 The new rule is shown in the **Automatic Approval Rules** section of the **Service Settings: Updates** page.

 > [!NOTE]
-> When you create an automatic approval rule, it only approves future updates, and does not automatically approve previously existing updates that already exist in [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)].
+> When you create an automatic approval rule, it only approves future updates, and does not automatically approve previously existing updates that already exist in Intune.
 To approve these updates you need to run the automatic approval rule.
-### <a name="BKMK_editrun"></a>To edit, run, or delete an automatically approved update rule
+### To edit, run, or delete an automatically approved update rule

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com/), click **Admin** &gt; **Updates**.